Piyush-linux/JWT/README.md

         - encrpt/decrypt : `npm i joi bcrypt`
             = encrypt( NormalPasw , encoder )
             = compare( userPsw , encodedPsw ) => T:usr_is_valid | F:usr_is_Invalid
-    ii. chk if data already exist in DB
+    2. chk if data already exist in DB
         - N : encrpt psw/id for that usr/data then register
         - Y : decode and compare with usr.psw then loggin
 6. JWT Token